What is Controller Area Network?

 Standard Termination

-Under the ISO 11898 definition, the maximum speed is 1 Mbps, with a length not exceeding 40 meters, stub length of 0.3 meters, and a maximum of 30 nodes.
+According to ISO 11898, the maximum transmission rate for a CAN network is 1 Mbps, with a total bus length not exceeding 40 meters.
+The stub length should be limited to 0.3 meters, and the maximum number of nodes is capped at 30.

-According to ISO standards, the default CAN network terminations must have two 120 Ohms resistors.
+According to ISO standards, each end of the CAN network should be equipped with 120 Ohms termination resistors

 Split Termination